Scholarships and prizes

 - Cooperative scholarships are sponsored by industry and combine financial benefits with the possibility of valuable industry placement.
 UTS offers cooperative scholarships in these courses: Bachelor of Accounting, Bachelor of Information Technology, Bachelor of Engineering (Honours) Diploma in Professional Engineering Practice.

-UTS Diversity Access Scholarships are offered to UTS undergraduate and postgraduate students in situations of financial hardship.
+UTS Equal Access Scholarships are offered to UTS undergraduate and postgraduate students in situations of financial hardship.
 These scholarships have a maximum duration of one year.
 Recipients may apply each session or year that they are eligible.

 UTS provides a number of scholarships for Aboriginal and Torres Strait Islander students each year.
 Scholarships are generally awarded on academic merit or a combination of academic merit and financial disadvantage.
 UTS offers scholarships for both commencing and continuing Indigenous students in undergraduate, postgraduate coursework and postgraduate research studies.
 The Jumbunna Institute for Indigenous Education and Research disseminates information about opportunities and assists with preparing scholarship applications.